thanh-pham2k/SECURITY-ASSIGNMENT/README.md

 # Example

-In file ptext_0.txt we have content:
+In file ptext_0.txt we have the content:

 ```
 TODAYISMONDAY
 ```